I know the face of Falsehood and her tongue

 Of stale patchouli hanging on my stairs.

-We are busy working to bring Edna St. Vincent Millay's "I know the face of Falsehood and her tongue" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "I know the face of Falsehood and her tongue" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I know the face of Falsehood and her tongue" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.